malvag/distributed-ml-bench/README.md

 1. A distributed machine learning system is designed to train machine learning models on large datasets that cannot be processed on a single machine.
 To train complex models with millions or rather billions of parameters, there is a need to distribute the computation or the training process.
 2. Kubernetes is a popular choice for building such complex distributed systems.
 We can build scalable and highly available systems using K8s.
 3. Tensorflow provides a number of strategies for distributed training.
 We have used `MultiWorkerMirroredStrategy` here.
-4. We have used KServe for building a Inference Service which can be autoscaled based on the traffic.
+4. We have used KServe for building an Inference Service which can be autoscaled based on the traffic.
 5. Argo workflows are helpful in building CICD pipelines on Kubernetes.

 ## References